Bayesian Analysis of Sigmoidal Gaussian Cox Processes via Data Augmentation: Unitype Sigmoidal Gaussian Cox Process

+Conditional on the whole random field $g(\cdot)$, the thinned locations in $\cS$ are PPP($\lambda (1-\sigma \circ g(\cdot))$) distributed and are independent of the observed locations.
+This is implied by the original Poisson colouring theorem \citep{lewis1979simulation,kingman1992poisson}.
+In that case, the thinned locations can be simulated by thinning a Poisson process of homogeneous intensity $\lambda$.
+Consequently, only a finite representation of $g(\cdot)$ is required just as was the case in the retrospective sampler described by Algorithm \ref{SGCPalgo}.

-In \citet[Section 7.1]{rao2017bayesian}, the authors take a different approach with the aim to simulate from the exact distribution of $\tilde X_0| \tilde X_1$.
-They claim that a realization of the full conditional of the thinned point process can be generated by a thinning procedure akin to Algorithm \ref{SGCPalgo}: \begin{enumerate} \item Simulate a homogeneous PPP $X$ with intensity $\lambda$, \item Instantiate the GP $g(\cdot)$ at the locations of $X$ according to its finite dimensional Gaussian distributions conditional on the observed values $\tilde {\mathrm g}_1 $ at the observed locations $\tilde x_1$. \item Keep each point of $\{(x,g(x)): x\in X\}$ with probability $1-\expit(g(x))$. \end{enumerate} The procedure above defines an SGCP-like Cox process with stochastic intensity $\lambda\{1-\expit(g_*(\cdot))\}$, where $g_*$ has the GP distribution of $g$ conditional on its instantiation at the observed locations.
+This suggests a strategy to simulate from the conditional $\tilde X_0|\tilde X_1$.
+First, conceptually instantiate the GP from $g(\cdot)|\tilde X_1$.
+Second, sample from $\tilde X_0|g(\cdot)$ using Poisson thinning by uncovering the necessary values of $g()$ in the process.
+The difficulty, as we will see, lies in determining the finite-dimensional distributions of the random field $g(\cdot)|\tilde X_1$.
+On the one hand, $\tilde X_1$ consists of locations in $\cS$ with associated GP marks.
+Intuitively speaking, we could conclude that $g(\cdot)|\tilde X_1$ has the distribution of a GP conditional on some values being fixed.
+This is the argument invoked in \citet[Section 7.1]{rao2017bayesian}.
+It implies the following retrospective sampling procedure to update the thinned point process: \begin{enumerate} \item Simulate a homogeneous PPP $X$ with intensity $\lambda$, \item Instantiate the GP $g(\cdot)$ at the locations of $X$ according to its finite-dimensional Gaussian distribution conditional on the observed values $\tilde {\mathrm g}_1 $ at the observed locations $\tilde x_1$. \item Keep each point of $\{(x,g(x)): x\in X\}$ with probability $1-\sigma(g(x))$. \end{enumerate} The procedure above defines an SGCP-like Cox process with stochastic intensity $\lambda\{1-\sigma(g_*(\cdot))\}$, where $g_*$ has the GP distribution of $g$ conditional on its value at the observed locations.
+Ultimately, the algorithm above is misconceived.
+Where the logic breaks down is that $g(\cdot)|\tilde X_1$ is not simply a GP.
+There is more information in $\tilde X_1$ than some values of $g(\cdot)$ at some locations of $\cS$.
+Those are values left after an independent thinning procedure with probabilities of being observed $ \sigma \circ g(\cdot)$.
+In some sense, we would already expect the values of the GP marks in $\tilde X_1$ to be high.

-This is a legitimate avenue to explore as the only factor that entangles the thinned and observed point process in their joint density \eqref{jointSGCP} is $\cN(\tilde {\mathrm g}_0,\tilde {\mathrm g}_1|0,\Sigma(\tilde x_0,\tilde x_1))$.
-The authors of \citet{rao2017bayesian} give little justification as to why this approach is valid.
-They simply invoke the thinning theorem of \citet{lewis1979simulation} but neither it nor the more general colouring theorem of \citet{kingman1992poisson} apply here as the base, GP marked, point process is non-Poisson.

-The colouring theorem of Section \ref{Col} provides a rigorous theoretical framework in which to formulate and verify such a claim.
-In Appendix \ref{concMist}, we demonstrate how the simulation approach of \citet{rao2017bayesian} to the conditional $X_0|X_1$ is misconceived.
-The counterexample we provide is based on the special case where the observed point process is empty.
-This situation is nonsensical from an applied perspective, but should nevertheless be handled by the general theory as the empty set is in the support of the observed point process $\tilde X_1$.